+Figure 7 (top) depicts a summary of one exemplary running session of 42 minutes on a treadmill while using MPTrain.
 Please note that the ideal scenario is when users are exercising outdoors.
 However, we have carried most of our tests on a treadmill, because this enables us to easily run experiments and refine the algorithms.
 The results that we have obtained so far when running outdoors are comparable to those on the treadmill.
 The main difference is that the desired workout has been introduced in the treadmill instead of in MPTrain, and MPTrain selects the songs that will match the user's current speed, as measured by MPTrain.

-The top graph of Figure 6 shows 4 important milestones that have been highlighted during the 42 minute workout.
+In the Figure, there are 4 important milestones that have been highlighted during the 42 minute workout.
 The X axis in the graph depicts time (in number of samples), whereas the Y axis depicts: (a) The tempo of the song that is being played at that instant of time (cyan); (b) the user's current speed in steps per minute (SPM), as measured by MPTrain (magenta); (c) the user's current heart-rate, as measured by MPTrain (dark blue); and (d) the number of the song being played (yellow).
 The highlighted sections correspond to the following events: